-The instrument employs a non-optical scanning system providing a counting rate in excess of 6,000 individual cells per second with a counting interval of 15 seconds.
-A suspension of blood cells is passed thru a small orifice simultaneously with an electric current.
-The individual blood cells passing thru the orifice introduce an impedance change in the orifice determined by the size of the cell.
-The system counts the individual cells and provides cell size distribution.
-The number of cells counted per sample is approximately 100 times greater than the usual microscope count to reduce the satistical error by a factor of approximately 10 times.
+Abstract.-The instrument employs a non-optical scanning system providing a counting rate in excess of 6,000 individual cells per second with a counting interval of 15 seconds.
+A suspension of blood cells is passed through a small orifice simulataneously with an electric current.
+The individual blood cells passing through the orifice introduce an impedance change in the orifice determined by the size of the cell.
+The system will count the individual cells and provides cell size distribution.
+The number of cells counted per sample is approximately 100 times greater than the usual microscope count to reduce the satistical sampling error by a factor of approximately 10 times.